Amey (company): 21st century

 In 2010, the firm expanded its presence in the waste management sector via the acquisition of waste disposal company Donarbon.
 That same year, Amey also acquired the rail consultancy arm of WYG Engineering Ltd, then Transportation Planning (International) Ltd in February 2011 and Aquatech Engineering in November 2014.
-During 2011, Amey began providing criminal justice services following the issuing of three separate contract from the Ministry of Justice.
+During 2011, Amey began providing criminal justice services through its 50% shareholding in GEOAmey winning contracts from the Ministry of Justice.

 In April 2013, Amey completed the acquisition of utilities, waste and public service providers, Enterprise plc.
 In January 2016, Amey acquired Travel Point Trading Ltd (TPT), a strategic asset management consultancy with a strong presence in the rail sector in the United Kingdom.

 In February 2018, Amey purchased Carillion's rail contracts with Network Rail in the East Midlands, London and the North West, following Carillion's liquidation during the previous month; this deal reportedly saved about 700 jobs.
 In August 2018, Amey completed the acquisition of Ministry of Defence (MoD) housing maintenance contracts previously run in joint venture with Carillion.

 Amey retained its Oxfordshire links for a number of years, with their head office in the Sherard Building, Oxford Science Park, from 2004-2018.
 The company relocated to London in 2019.